kyramichel/Statistical_Testing/README.md

 The file A_B Testing.ipynb shows traditional A/B testing approach.

-A simpler and more intuitive soluition is provided in _B Testing2.ipynb!
+A simpler and more intuitive soluition is provided in A_B Testing2.ipynb!